ErpNetDocs/info/information/erp-net-id/index.md

 - support onboarding across multiple **@@name** services;
 - coordinate access and support communication more clearly.

-## Understand How Access Works After Sign-In
+## Learn How Access Works After Sign-In

 After sign-in, each service uses your **@@name ID profile** according to its own access settings, enabled features, and permission rules.